guidepup/guidepup-playwright/README.md

 ### Web Content Navigation

-In addition to the Guidepup APIs the `voiceOver` and `nvda` instances provided by the Guidepup Playwright setup have an additional utility method `.navigateToWebContent()`.
+In addition to the Guidepup APIs the `screenReader`, `voiceOver`, and `nvda` instances provided by the Guidepup Playwright setup have an additional utility method `.navigateToWebContent()`.

 This method will navigate the screen reader to the first element of the document body in the browser.

 Use this method after you navigate to a page and have made any necessary checks that the page has loaded as expected.
-For example, this is how you might use the method with NVDA:
+For example, this is how you might use the method:

 ```ts
 // Navigate to the desired page